saisasidhar/wallaby-backend-couchdb/README.md

 How to use
 ==========

 The library is based on twisted's asynchronous pattern.
-The use the library in an asynchronous fassion you first need to create an reactor based application:
+To use the library in an asynchronous fassion you first need to create an reactor based application:

 ```python
 from twisted.internet import defer